ip-tools/patzilla/README.rst

 About
 =====
 PatZilla is a modular patent information research platform and data integration toolkit.
-It features a modern user interface and access to multiple data sources.
+It features an efficient user interface and access to multiple data sources.

 The system provides convenient access to the OPS service from EPO and